tawebbcn/Hack-Your-Career-Challenge/README.md

 ## Introduction

 If you are reading this, it means you are one step closer to learning the nits and grits of becoming a Web Developer.
-Through this document you'll get to create some scripts to look for our dream destination!
+Through this document you'll get to create some scripts to help us decide the space travel movie we'll watch tonight!

 You will have to deliver your challenge in a .js file.
 Here at Ironhack we use Visual Studio code editor, but you can use any other such as Brackets, Sublime, etc. We leave it up to your personal preference.